 Due to the large volumes of applications it usually takes several weeks before your application has been processed.
 Please note that there is no guarantee that your application will be processsed by University Admissions before the deadline for the supporting documentation.

 Do I have to confirm my admission?

 Yes.
-All admitted and waitlisted applicants will receive information on how to confirm or decline their admissions offer.
+All admitted and waitlisted applicants will receive information on how to accept or decline their admissions offer.
 Please note that you will lose your admissions offer if you fail to accept your admissions offer.

 How can I decline my admissions offer?

 You can read more on how to decline your admissions offer at universityadmissions.se.

 Will you send me a formal admissions letter?

 You can download an official notification of selection results from your account at universityadmissions.se.
 Please note that you will not be able to get a proof of enrollment before you have registered for the programme.

 If you have been denied admission because you do not meet the general and/or specific requirements, and you believe that the assessment is incorrect, you can appeal the selection result.
 Appeals on any other grounds are not possible.
 You can submit the appeal after you have received the notification of selection results.
 You can read more on how to appeal at universityadmissions.se.